 Ecuador's civil code provides for only one legal marital regime, partial community property, or what is termed in this country as the "conjugal society" (sociedad conjugal).
 Under this regime all property that is acquired while a person is single remains their own individual property should they marry or form a consensual union.
-In addition, any property that is acquired as an inheritance by them individually, irrespective of their marital status, is considered their own individual property.
-Under the rules of the conjugal society, it is only the property that is
+In addition, any property that is acquired as an inheritance by them individually, irrespective of their marital status, is considered their own individual property that is